oddbird/oddleventy/content/blog/css-tricks/universal.md

 summary: |
   "**What about building websites has you interested this year?**"

-  There are constantly new features appearing in browsers --from subgrid to variable fonts to better developer tools.
+  There are constantly new features appearing in browsers -- from subgrid to variable fonts to better developer tools.
 It's a really great time to be re-thinking everything we know about design on the web.
 Responsive design has served us well over the years, but it's still rooted in the